 CONCLUSION

-In this Chapter, we examined the potential of the tobacco rattlesnake virus, TRV, to be used as a vector in a variety of scientific and biotechnological applications.
+In this Chapter, we examined the potential of the Tobacco Rattle Virus, TRV, to be used as a vector in a variety of scientific and biotechnological applications.
 We also looked at the characteristics of TRV that make it an attractive candidate for plant gene engineering.
 TRV has a bipartite genomic structure, with RNA1 providing foreign genetic material to be inserted into RNA2 while RNA1 is responsible for replication and encapsulation.
 This system allows for the expression of novel genes of interest into plant cells, allowing for the investigation of gene function, the improvement of crop characteristics, and the formation of novel plant cultivars.

 One of TRV's key advantages is its capacity to induce gene suppression through the process of virus-induced-genetic-silencing, also known as VIGS.
 This technique involves the insertion of a segment of the desired gene into the host plant's viral genome, resulting in a decrease in the expression of the endogenous gene.
 As a result of this process, researchers have been able to observe phenotypic alterations related to the silenced gene.